schevalier/gremlin-python/readme.rst

         <script-engine>
             <name>gremlin-python</name>
-            <reset-threshold>500</reset-threshold>
-            <imports>...</imports>
-            <static-imports>...</static-imports>
         </script-engine>

 There should already be a script-engine defined for gremlin-groovy.
-You can just copy that section and change the name to gremlin-python.
-Replace "com.tinkerpop.gremlin.groovy." in the new script-engine section for gremlin-python to be "com.pokitdok.gremlin.python."
-All of the other values can remain the same.
+You can just paste that snippet for gremlin-python below it.

 You'll also need to drop the files gremlin-python-{version}.jar and jython-standalone-{version}.jar into your titan lib directory.   gremlin-python has been tested with jython-standalone-2.7-b3.jar.